-You may have heard of the Endocannabinoid System.
-This system exists in every human body, and most scientists agree it’s there to encourage and support homeostasis (balance) within the body systems.
+You may have heard of the Endocannabinoid System, which exists in every human body, and most scientists agree it’s there to encourage and support homeostasis (balance) within the body systems.

 If it strikes you as strange that we have a system in our body that almost has the word cannabis in it, despite the highly maligned nature of the plant for much of modern history, you aren’t alone.
 It turns out the endocannabinoid system was actually discovered in the 80s because of research into cannabinoids, so that’s why it has such a strange name.

-Cannabinoids interact with the body’s endocannabinoid system, and this is why they have beneficial effects within us.
+Cannabinoids have been studied to interact with the body’s endocannabinoid system, which is why they may produce beneficial effects within us.
 The endocannabinoid system includes receptors – known as CB1 and CB2 – that link up perfectly with cannabinoids.
 They also link up with the endocannabinoids our body naturally produces – anandamide is the most common one.

 The Benefits of THC

 There are a few big differences between THC and CBD, with two of them being: